THIS Roman Road Will Take You Places!

 Don’t Take Away My Fun!

 Isn’t it interesting that Satan, who wants us all to die, markets sin as fun, when ultimately it’s really just the opposite?
 He told Eve she could be like God.
+Satan pitches sin as pleasure and gratification.
+(Hey, we’re suckers for that!)
 He tells us today that the Lord is like a cosmic kill-joy who wants to take away all our fun, but if you drill down into the logical extension of sin, perhaps there is a larger picture.
+WHAT IF sin really brings death?
 They say that the most common last words in Texas are “Hold my beer and watch this!”
 That’s probably not true, but consider:

 Getting a nice warm buzz on cold beer helps us to party, but when you find yourself crossing out of your lane into that semi, or dying in a hospital bed from cirrhosis of the liver, then sin is not really so fun anymore… Recreational drugs can get you high and provide escape, but when you are fighting addiction and can’t shake it, then sin suddenly stops being fun anymore.
 The heat of passion might be exciting, but when you find yourself in a broken relationship, or sitting in a clinic about to have an abortion, then sin is really not so fun anymore… Satan’s marketing plan is to sell sin as fun in order to sow tragedy.